mysticflute/dotfiles/README.md

 ## Install Node

-The macOS installed can be downloaded from the [Node.js website](https://nodejs.org/en/download/), but using NVM is better.
+The macOS installer can be downloaded from the [Node.js website](https://nodejs.org/en/download/), but using NVM is better.

 ### NVM